Traffic Regulation Orders (TRO) are legal documents to allow the police or local authorities to enforce road restrictions.

 How much does it cost?

-Traffic Regulation Orders are normally provided free of charge, apart from where they are made as a result of new property development.
-The process for obtaining a Developer TRO costs approximately £3000, although this will increase significantly if objections to the TRO are received.
+Traffic Regulation Orders are usually free of charge, apart from where they are made because of new property development.
+The process for getting a Developer TRO costs around £3000, although this will increase significantly if we receive objections to the TRO.